Skip to content

 +

 Not universally.
-Boomlink is better for a conversation-first publishing workflow.
+Boomlink is better when you need a real, working website with real data, ready-made parts, agent and MCP operation, and a single dashboard.
 Framer is better for teams that want a mature visual canvas, CMS, collaboration, hosting, and direct design control.

 Can Framer work with AI agents?